JonyEpsilon/gorilla-repl/README.md

 # Getting help

 At the moment your best bet is to ping me on email.
 If there's demand then I'll get a discussion list set up.
+There may or may not be some useful information on the Github wiki pages!

 # Contributing